In this post, I’m going to explain what to do when you’re having an issue with the Beaver Builder page builder not working.

-Tip: you can always open up an incognito window if you’re in Chrome, or a private page if you’re in Firefox, as these options usually bypass cookies (hence the ‘privacy thing’).
+Tip: you can always open up an incognito window if you’re in Chrome, or a private page if you’re in Firefox, as these options usually bypass cookies.

 Note: if you use the Autoptimize plugin, test that one first because it can cause issues with some themes depending on what settings you have.

-If the builder loads properly after you’ve done this, start reactivating each plugin one by one and trying the builder to make sure it loads after every plugin you activate.
+If the builder loads properly after you’ve done this, start reactivating each plugin one by one and trying the builder after each activation.

 Using this method, you should arrive at the culprit.
-When you do, you may have to find a replacement plugin that plays nice with Beaver Builder, since cursing at the bastard thing doesn’t usually fix the problem (I tried).
+When you do, you may have to find a replacement plugin that plays nice with Beaver Builder.

 But what if that doesn’t work?

 If the above doesn’t fix your issue, there’s a good chance you have the same problem I had.